jonomas/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

-- Creating roles
+- Creating roles on osTicket
-- Creating departments
+- Creating departments on osTicket
-- Creating teams
+- Creating teams on osTicket
-- Creating agents
+- Creating agents on osTicket
-- Creating an SLA
+- Creating an SLA on osTicket

 <h2>Configuration Steps</h2>